microsoft/playwright/docs/api.md

   - `height` <[number]> page height in pixels. **required**
 - returns: <[Promise]>

 In the case of multiple pages in a single browser, each page can have its own viewport size.
-However, [browser.newContext(options)](#browsernewcontextoptions) allows to set viewport size (and more) for all pages in the context at once.
+However, [browser.newContext([options])](#browsernewcontextoptions) allows to set viewport size (and more) for all pages in the context at once.

 `page.setViewportSize` will resize the page.
 A lot of websites don't expect phones to change size, so you should set the viewport size before navigating to the page.